qfpl/blog/content/posts/nix/introducing-nix.md

 A Nix package collection is a set of Nix packages - functions which take derivations as inputs and produce derivations as outputs - along with the Nix code required to wire things up so that all of the derivations are given their dependencies from the other packages within the package collection.

-This means that the contents of the package tree are ready-to-build derivation, since all of these deriviation-producing functions have been provided with their required arguments.
+This means that the contents of the package tree are ready-to-build derivations, since all of these deriviation-producing functions have been provided with their required arguments.

 You can grab the common package set used by the community here:
 ```